WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-(WordPress revisions box – Post Editor screen)
+(View the WordPress post revisions list – Post Editor screen)

 (Post revisions can really add up after a while)